wuxb45/wormhole/README.md

 ## Highlights:
 * Thread-safety: `get`, `set`, `update`, `del`, `iter-seek`, `iter-next`, etc. are all thread-safe.
 See `stresstest.c` for more operations.
+* Keys can contain any value, including binary zeros (`'\0'`).
+Their sizes are always explicitly specified in `struct kv`.
 * Long keys are welcome!
-The key-length field (`klen`) is a 32-bit unsigned integer and the maximum size of a key is 4GB.
+The key-length field (`klen` in `struct kv`) is a 32-bit unsigned integer and the maximum size of a key is 4GB.
 * No background threads or global status.
 Wormhole uses user-space rwlocks and QSBR RCU to synchronize between readers and writers.
 See below for more details.

 # Build